Adaptive sampling for linear state estimation: MMSE estimation and optimal sampling

 \subsection{An optimal stopping problem}

 We formalize a problem of sampling for optimal estimation over a finite horizon.
+We seek to minimize the distortion between the state and the estimate ${\hat{x}}$.
+We conjecture that under optimal sampling,

+If increments of the state process are not required to have symmetric PDFs, clearly the conjecture is false~(see appendix~A).

 On the interval $[0,T]$, we seek for the state process (\ref{stateEquation}), with the initial condition $x_0$, an increasing and causal sequence of at most $N$ sampling times $\left\{\tau_1, \ldots , \tau_N \right\}$, to minimize the aggregate squared error distortion:

-Notice that the distortion measure does not depend on the initial value of the state because, it operates on the error signal ($e_t = x_t - {\hat{x}}_t$) which is zero at time zero.
+Notice that the distortion measure does not depend on the initial value of the state because, it operates on the error signal ($ x_t - {\hat{x}}_t$) which is zero at time zero.
 Notice also that the communication constraint is captured by an upper limit on the number of samples.
 In this formulation, we do not get any reward for using fewer samples than the budgeted limit.

 The optimal sampling times can be chosen one at a time using a nested sequence of solutions to optimal single stopping time problems.
-This is because, for a sampling time $\tau_{i+1}$ which succeeds the time $\tau_{i}$, using a knowledge of how to choose $\tau_{i+1}$ optimally, we can obtain an optimal choice for $\tau_{i}$ by solving over $[0,T]$ the optimal single stopping time problem
+This is because, for a sampling time $\tau_{i+1}$ which succeeds the time $\tau_{i}$, using a knowledge of how to choose the sequence $\left\{ \tau_{i+1}, \ldots , \tau_N \right\}$ optimally, we can obtain an optimal choice for $\tau_{i}$ by solving over $[0,T]$ the optimal single stopping time problem

 where, $ J^{*}\left( T - \tau_{i}, N-i \right)$ is the minimum distortion obtained by choosing $N-i$ sample times $\left\{\tau_{i+1},\ldots , \tau_{N} \right\}$ over the interval $[\tau_{i},T]$.
 The best choice for the terminal sampling time $\tau_N$ is based on a solving a single stopping problem.
 Hence we can inductively find the best policies for all earlier sampling times.
 Without loss of generality, we can examine the optimal choice of the first sampling time $\tau_1$ and drop the subscript $1$ in the rest of this section.